Special Training Programs

 Attend classes at a BCCC campus or at the Willow Grove UPS facility.
 Distance learning is available to all participants.
 This feature allows busy, motivated adults to individually complete courses without attending on site classes.
 BCCC works with your busy schedule to make it as convenient as possible to reach your goals.

-If you are a current UPS employee who has questions or would like to enroll, please contact Sherry McKinney at 215-968-8359 or email@example.com
+If you are a current UPS employee that has questions or would like to enroll, please contact Sherry McKinney at 215-968-8359. or firstname.lastname@example.org.

 If you are interested in pursuing employment at UPS, please contact the Human Resources Department at 215-830-7943.

 Join the many who are already taking advantage of the UPS Earn & Learn program.

 For MH/DP Employees: Selected employees of contracted agencies of the Bucks County MH/MD Department are eligible to participate in an approved Associate of Arts program at Bucks County Community College.
 Approved students are eligible for tuition assistance at Bucks County Community College.

 Participants may choose from one of the following majors: Social Services #1130, Psychology Pre-Professional #1060 OR Psychology-Life Skills #1067.

 All programs include the following requisites: English Composition I and II and Introduction to Psychology.
 Each program has specific requirements in Mathematics, Health and Sciences courses.